 While Phillips has been using NPS for over a decade, Tuft & Needle, whose mattress is rated five stars on Amazon, started using NPS more recently.
 Started in 2013, Tuft & Needle was inspired by a poor mattress buying experience, and the founders wanted to ensure that their customers had a dramatically better experience.
 Tuft & Needle was receiving feedback that the mattress setup process was good, but not great.
 The team was able to discover that customers were opening the mattress boxes in their living room – where there’s space – and then moving the mattress to the bedroom.
 So Tuft & Needle added strong handles to the mattress sides and also added more information to let customers know they should open the box in their bedroom.

 Whether you’ve been using NPS for years, or are new to NPS, both these examples illustrate that companies of all sizes, and in all industries, can use the NPS methodology to improve internal processes and create an experience that customers love.

 While NPS delivers valuable feedback, your business must be committed to act on the feedback.
 NPS has the power to deliver great insights, but there’s no point to the insight without action.
 A Bain study discovered that organizations that deliver consistent customer value grow at more than twice the rate of the competition.

-If you don’t yet have an NPS program here are a couple ways to get started – learn more at our webinar or sign up for our 14 day free trial.
-If you’re new to NPS start small .
+If you don’t yet have an NPS program, or if you’re new to NPS, you can start small with Delighted.
 Begin by launching NPS in one department.
 This way you won’t become overwhelmed with feedback, or overwhelmed by any changes in your processes that may be required to address the feedback.
 Once you have seen initial success it will be easy to use NPS to make an impact across your organization with the help of our self-service experience management software.